Get in Touch

 • NoSQL and the Memcached API

-• Using foreign keys for referential integrity
+• Using foreign keys to achieve referential integrity

-• InnoDB locking mechanisms
+• InnoDB locking

 • Features of available storage engines